fawni/fwwm/readme.md

 > fire walk with me

-a KISS floating x11 window manager fueled by coffee and cherry pies. (wip)
+a KISS floating x11 window manager fueled by coffee and cherry pies.

 ![scrot](./dots/scrot.png)